Object-Centric Diffusion for Efficient Video Editing: Introduction

 \section{Introduction}

-Diffusion models \cite{ddim, ddpm} stand as the fundamental pillar of contemporary generative AI approaches~\cite{stablediffusion, ho2022cascaded, kim2023consistency}.
-Their success primarily stems from their unparalleled diversity and synthesis quality, surpassing the capabilities of the earlier versions of generative models \cite{vae, gan}.
-On top of that, recent methods such as Latent Diffusion Models (LDMs) \cite{stablediffusion} exhibit scalability to high-resolution inputs and adaptability to different domains without requiring retraining or finetuning, especially when trained on large-scale datasets~\cite{laion}.
+Diffusion models~\cite{ddim, ddpm} stand as the fundamental pillar of contemporary generative AI approaches~\cite{stablediffusion, ho2022cascaded, kim2023consistency}.
+Their success primarily stems from their unparalleled diversity and synthesis quality, surpassing the capabilities of earlier versions of generative models~\cite{vae, gan}.
+On top of that, recent methods such as Latent Diffusion Models (LDMs)~\cite{stablediffusion} exhibit scalability to high-resolution inputs and adaptability to different domains without requiring retraining or finetuning, especially when trained on large-scale datasets~\cite{laion}.
 These traits catalyzed impactful adaptations of pretrained LDMs across a spectrum of applications, including text-guided image generation~\cite{stablediffusion}, editing~\cite{avrahami2023blended}, inpainting~\cite{stablediffusion}, as well as video generation~\cite{align_your_latents} and editing~\cite{tuneavideo, fatezero, controlvideo}.

 Nevertheless, diffusion models come with various trade-offs.
-One immediate drawback is their inefficiency due to the sampling process, which involves iterating a denoising neural network across numerous diffusion steps.
+One immediate drawback is their inefficient sampling process, which involves iterating a denoising neural network across numerous diffusion steps.
 Despite the availability of techniques like step distillation~\cite{stepdist, progdist} and accelerated samplers~\cite{dpm, dpm++, ddim} that expedite image synthesis, efficient sampling solutions for video generation are still lacking.
-Besides, special attention must be paid to maintaining temporal coherency among frames when creating or modifying a video.
-Otherwise, it may result in flickering artifacts or a complete lack of correlation between frames.
-To tackle this challenge, approaches like diffusion inversion~\cite{ddim,fatezero} and cross-frame self-attention~\cite{fatezero, controlvideo} have been introduced, but all at the cost of significantly increasing the computational load.
+Besides, special attention must be paid to maintaining temporal coherency among frames when creating or modifying a video, in order to avoid flickering artifacts or lack of correlation between frames.
+To this aim, approaches like diffusion inversion~\cite{ddim,fatezero} and cross-frame self-attention~\cite{fatezero, controlvideo} have been introduced, but all at the cost of further increasing the computational load.